 For the period from February 15, 2007 (inception) to September 30, 2007, Fifth Street Mezzanine Partners III, L.P. recorded unrealized appreciation on investments of \$123,000.
+There was no realized depreciation during this period.

 Net Increase in Partners' Capital Resulting from Operations